Cluster sizes in subcritical soft Boolean models: Proofs

 where we used the definition of \(\widehat{C}\) from Lemma~\ref{lem:MainThmLGUpperDomModel} and \(\beta<\beta_0\).
 Hence, choosing

 concludes the proof. \end{proof}

-Let us shortly remark that further restricting the target vertex \(\x\) in the event \(F(m)\) to be located in \(\B(m^{1/d})\) corresponds to a version of the lower-bound strategy.
+Let us shortly remark that further restricting the target vertex \(\x\) in the event \(\cF(m)\) to be located in \(B(m^{1/d})\) corresponds to a version of the lower-bound strategy.
 More precisely, we define

-Clearly, \(E(m^{1/d})\subset F(m)\) and each vertex \(\x\) located in \(B(m^{1/d})\) fulfilling the event \(E(m^{1/d})\) is connected to \(\0\) but also to some vertex at distance \(m^{1/d}\) of \(\o\) with a constant probability by our calculations in the proof of Proposition~\ref{lem:MainThmLGLower}.
+Clearly, \(\cE(m)\subset \cF(m)\) and each vertex \(\x\) located in \(B(m^{1/d})\) fulfilling the event \(\cE(m)\) is connected to \(\0\) but also to some vertex at distance \(m^{1/d}\) of \(\o\) with a constant probability by our calculations in the proof of Proposition~\ref{lem:MainThmLGLower}.

-\paragraph{The occurrence of long edges in the component of the origin.} In this section, we deal with the case that the origin is connected to a vertex at distance \(m^{1/d}\), where we can assume that no powerful vertex, as defined in the previous section, is used.
-More precisely, we now work on the event that \(F(m)\) does not occur.
-In order to do so, we have to bound the occurrence of long edges in the component of the origin.
-Those edges play a crucial rule as they contribute significantly to the Euclidean diameter of the component.
+\paragraph{The occurrence of long edges in the component of the origin.} In this section, we deal with the case that the origin is connected to a vertex at distance \(m^{1/d}\), where we can assume that no powerful vertex, as defined in the previous section, is used. {More precisely, we now only consider paths that do not contain any vertex with associated volume larger than \(s_m\), as the existence of such paths are contained in the event \(\cF(m^{1/d})\)}.
+To do so, we have to bound the occurrence of long edges in the component of the origin.
+Those edges play a crucial role as they contribute significantly to the spatial spread out and thus the Euclidean diameter of the component.
 Since we have no access to very powerful vertices for the strategy considered in this section, it is not a priori clear, where these long edges occur in a path.
-As outlined in Section~\ref{sec:Strategy}, we distinguish the cases whether the path connecting \(\0\) to distance \(m^{1/d}\) ends within distance \(2m^{1/d}\) or further away.
-Additionally, we consider the event that there are no edges longer than \(d(m)\) present in \(\C^\beta\cap (\B(2 m^{1/d})\times(s_m,1))\), where \(d(m)\) is some real number in \((\beta m^{\gamma\zeta},m]\) to be specified later.
-With this at hand, we define the three events
+As outlined in Section~\ref{sec:Strategy}, we distinguish the cases whether the path connecting \(\0\) to distance \(m^{1/d}\) ends within distance \(2m^{1/d}\) or farther away.
+Additionally, we consider the event that there are no edges longer than \(d(m)^{1/d}\) present in \(\C^\beta\cap (B(2 m^{1/d})\times(s_m^{-1/\gamma},1))\), where \(d(m)\) is some real number in \((\beta m^{\gamma\zeta},m]\) to be specified later, {cf.\ the discussion in Section~\ref{subsec:discussion_log}.} With this at hand, we define the three events